matthewharwood/gatsby-portfolio/src/components/boner/README.md

 --
 # Boner

-This is the animated gradient bar that is intende to be used used in the homapage and Navbar.
+This is the animated gradient bar that is intended to be used in the homepage and Navbar.